The First Step to Eating for Health: Clean Your Produce Thoroughly!

 We love produce, obviously.
 All sorts of salads and greens, apples, bananas, berries, root vegetables, peppers, avocados…we love them all and include them into our diet in a large variety.
 With everyone we do, there are two basic rules we follow…

 - “purchase everything organic, and if it’s not available organic, then buy local and in season”.

 - “always wash all fruit and vegetables before eating”

 Have you ever wondered what is the best way to clean your fruits and veggies?

 Is it really important to wash all the produce before eating or cooking with it?
-Could you just just wipe your apple on your shirt before eating?
-What about giving a few second rinse under running water, it that good enough?
+Could you just wipe your apple on your shirt before eating?
+What about giving a few second rinses under running water, it that good enough?

 Fruits and Vegetables (even organic ones) need to be washed before eating!